Osteoblastoma: Diagnosis

 When diagnosing osteoblastoma, the preliminary radiologic workup should consist of radiography of the site of the patient's pain.
 However, computed tomography (CT) is often necessary to support clinical and plain radiographic findings suggestive of osteoblastoma and to better define the margins of the lesion for potential surgery.
 CT scans are best used for the further characterization of the lesion with regard to the presence of a nidus and matrix mineralization.
 MRI aids in the detection of nonspecific reactive marrow and soft-tissue edema, and MRI best defines soft tissue extension, although this finding is not typical of osteoblastoma.
 Bone scintigraphy (bone scan) demonstrates abnormal radiotracer accumulation at the affected site, substantiating clinical suspicion, but this finding is not specific for osteoblastoma.
 In many patients, biopsy is necessary for confirmation.

 Treatment

-The first route of treatment in Osteoblastoma is via medical means.
-Although necessary, radiation therapy (or chemotherapy) is controversial in the treatment of osteoblastoma.
-Cases of postirradiation sarcoma have been reported after the use of these modalities.
-However, it is possible that the original histologic diagnosis was incorrect and the initial lesion was osteosarcoma since histologic differentiation of these two entities can be very difficult.
+The first route of treatment in Osteoblastoma is medically, via chemotherapy or radiation therapy.

-The alternative means of treatment consists of surgical therapy.
+The alternative treatment consists of surgical therapy.
 The treatment goal is complete surgical excision of the lesion.
 The type of excision depends on the location of the tumor.